gauravdubey58/certifications/GitHub/index.md

 - Exams are available in **multiple languages** including English.
 - If you fail, you must wait **1 week** before retaking.
 - Focus on the **GitHub workflow** and real-world usage scenarios, not just definitions.
+- The **GitHub Copilot** is important because it fundamentally changes how developers write, review, and learn code.
+It acts as an AI pair programmer inside your editor.
-- The GitHub Foundations exam is a great entry point — it covers features you likely already use.
+- The **GitHub Foundations** exam is a great entry point — it covers features you likely already use.
 ---

 🏠 [← Back to Master Index](../index.md)